jamesbmadden/scratch-render-webgpu/README.md

 ### Current Limitations
 Many features from Scratch-Render are currently missing.
 Enough functions are implemented to run the playground decently, but it is very unlikely it would be able to work with the full Scratch-GUI in its current state.
 On top of that, there are several limitations to the type of things it can render, including:
 - Only Bitmap sprites are supported
-- Only position, scale, brightness, and ghost properties are implemented
+- Only position, scale, brightness, ghost, and mosaic properties are implemented

 ### Running and Building